-The main factors contributing to the significant net profit increase for the year were:
+The main factors contributing to net profit for the year were:

-- A revaluation increase of Investment Properties of \$28.992 million, compared with an increase of \$1.010 million in the previous year.
-The \$28.992 million increase in Investment Properties was a direct result of independent valuers recognising the increased prices now being paid for good quality Australian agricultural properties, together with a tightening (i.e. reduction) in rental capitalisation rates now being used for valuing leased properties.
-Investment in agricultural property is now being recognised in its own right, showing resilient and counter cyclical characteristics, rather than being classified as an "alternative" asset class and discounted accordingly.
-The Fund's Boombera Park property, which is being developed into a large scale macadamia orchard, is still being carried at cost. - A net unrealised gain on the Fund's interest rate derivatives of \$4.960 million compared with a loss of \$3.409 million in the previous year, due to forecast increases in long term interest rates. - Base property rental income increased by \$0.517 million (+2.4%) to \$22.216 million, due to normal annual rent increases during the year. - Despite greater borrowings, finance costs reduced in FY2021 with interest paid being \$0.178 million lower than the previous year due to lower interest rates (average rate 3.2% per annum versus last year 3.9% per annum);
+- The revaluation increase in Investment Properties of \$11.488 million was less than the increase of \$28.992 million in the previous year.
+The Fund's Boombera Park property is still being carried at cost. - An unrealised gain on the Fund's interest rate derivatives of \$13.339 million compared to a gain of \$4.960 million in the previous year, due to increases in forecast long term interest rates. - Base property rental income increased by \$0.104 million (+0.5%) to \$22.320 million, due to normal annual rent increases during the year. - Finance costs increased in FY2022 with interest paid being \$0.219 million higher than the previous year, due to increased borrowings.
+The average interest rate for FY2022 was the same as last year at 3.2% per annum; and - An increase of \$0.486 million in management fees paid to the Responsible Entity, due to increased assets under management.